 Duncan Spence is the combination of my parent’s family names.
 When I write, I feel as if I am using the best of what they each gave me to the best of my ability.
 Their gift to me is this passion for writing out whatever has to be said.
 They were the authors of my life; their names are the author of this narrative on my life.
 In real life I remain who I am.

 When I first claimed the domain name, I wanted to use the blog to rant about the politics and philosophy of being Scottish, but I was never able to get it started.
 The binary logic of the Scottish independence referendum forced me to work out exactly my position, but it was too difficult to pluck a narrative from thin air and to begin blogging.
 Now with this Brexit and Perfidious Albion daily celebrating its perfidy, it has become much easier to find a political voice; I defer however to more humorous and articulate commentators than me and from time to time I will now reblog these.
-Although I owned the domain name in 2014 when I began again to climb mountains, I knew my ideas about philosophy were regarded as challenging and difficult, and I did not feel I could sustain any accessible, original or interesting writing.
+Although I owned the domain name in 2014 when I began again to climb mountains, I knew my ideas were regarded as challenging and difficult, and I did not feel I could sustain any accessible, original or interesting writing.
 So I sat on the domain name, just waiting for a reason to start blogging.

 Then, in the summer of 2015, as I was completing the Glen Lyon Horseshoe, I realised that I wanted to climb as many Munros as I could before I died from the effects of the malignant prostate cancer that was allegedly spreading aggressively throughout my body, And so, the blog was presented with a reason for its existence.
 At the start of 2016, I posted tentatively for the first time about climbing mountains with cancer and began (retrospectively) recording my achievements.